 An Academic Sixth Form

-The VI Form is often referred to as the “The Jewel in the crown of Camborne Science & International Academy” because it is a vibrant, high quality, academic institution which achieves excellent results for students.
-In 2017 the VI Form celebrated fantastic results with a 100% pass rate across a range of 27 A-Level subjects.
+The VI Form Academy is often referred to as the “The Jewel in the crown of Camborne Science & International Academy” because it is a vibrant, high quality, academic institution which achieves excellent results for students.
+In 2019, The VI Form Academy celebrated fantastic results with a 100% pass rate the fifth consecutive year across a range of 27 A-Level subjects.

 To ensure that students succeed it is imperative that appropriate courses are provided for our students, so we have created a range of different routes which students can opt in to, which cater for students of different abilities.
+Student who join the sixth form without a good grade in GCSE english and mathematics have dedicated curriculum time and specialist staff enabling them to succeed.
 Students need support to succeed, so we have a dedicated team of professionals working to support our students, including:

 - Mrs Sarah Belshaw – Vice Principal with Overview of VI Form

-- Mr John Ross – Director of VI Form
+- Mr John Ross – Head of VI Form

-- Miss Dani Perry – Deputy Director of VI Form
+- Miss Dani Perry – Deputy Head of VI Form

-- Mrs Lynne Green – VI Form Administrator
+- Mrs Alice Bush – VI Form Careers and Work Experience Co-ordinator

-The VI Form has a very clear philosophy of engaging students in both their academic studies and wider opportunities in order to help them develop into successful and independent adults.
-CSIA Form has a Student Leadership Committee structure to promote innovation through the student body.
-Just like committees in industry, they are tasked with identifying their own area of focus, investigating and planning opportunities, and delivering an end product.
+The VI Form Academy has a very clear philosophy of engaging students in both their academic studies and wider opportunities in order to help them develop into successful and independent adults.
+The Student Leadership Team allows innovation through the student body; just like committees in industry, they are tasked with identifying their own area of focus, investigating and planning opportunities, and delivering an end product.

 These committees have real responsibilities including organising socials events, charity events, and reviewing facilities.
-SLCs have proposed, planned, and delivered a spectacular Pasty and Quiz night for 120 VI Formers, families, friends, and teachers which raised £200 for charity.
+For example, the Student Leadership Team proposed, planned, and delivered a spectacular Pasty and Quiz night for 120 VI Formers, families, friends, and teachers which raised £200 for charity.
 The Facilities Committee proposed and planned the new VI Form Centre, on the Academy grounds, which has made the VI Form feel even more special.
 Look out for further details.
 A fantastic time was had over the Christmas period as a result of the excellent work by the events committee in organising a Christmas Ball and the performance committee putting on a variety show.

-On the 1st and 2nd of July parents and students participated in a Welcome Evening at the VI Form in preparation for September 2014.
-Following a welcome drink the parents and students listened to a presentation by Mr John Ross and Mrs Emma Haase, and then participated in a carousel of activities which sought and gave information on key parts of VI Form life including: enrichment, trips and visits, induction, pastoral care, financial support, progression support, and sporting academies.
+Students are prepared well for the rigours of Post 16 study.
+In July, students attend a Transition Day where they are provided with transition packs which encourages students to read widely, and develop their interest in their studies.
+Parents/ carers and prospective students participate in a Welcome Evening at the VI Form in preparation for September.
+Following a welcome drink the parents and students participate in a carousel of activities which provide information on key parts of VI Form life including: enrichment, trips and visits, induction, pastoral care, financial support, progression support, and sporting academies.

 From Dartmoor to Singapore

 There are a wide range of enrichment activities available for students to participate in including sporting academies, 10 Tors, and Duke of Edinburgh.
-It is no surprise that Camborne Science and International Academy VI Form also have an active international visits programme.
+It is no surprise The VI Form Academy also have an active international visits programme.
 This element of VI Form life is a fantastic opportunity for students to broaden horizons and have life-changing experiences.

-Opportunities have included the Japanese Humanities Conference; China Science Fair; exchange trips to Thailand, Korean, Singapore; Camborne Science and International Academy hosted the International Student Science Fair in July 2013; and over the summer students from the VI Form participated in the Moscow International Science Fair.
+Opportunities have included the Japanese Humanities Conference; China Science Fair; exchange trips to Thailand, Korean, Singapore as well as North Korea.
 The question for students attending the VI Form is ‘How far do you want your time at VI Form to take you?’

 We are very proud of our students and work very hard to ensure that students, wanting to progress to university level courses, have every possible chance of doing so.
 We are very successful in doing this and work to help students get input from universities about courses, input from universities about funding and finance, we offer a huge amount of support and guidance on the UCAS application process, and through the regimented tracking of attainment, and quality teaching and learning provision, we ensure that students have the outcomes they require.

-CSIA VI Form is very proud to be able to provide students with opportunities beyond the traditional classroom.
+The VI Form Academy is very proud to be able to provide students with opportunities beyond the traditional classroom.
 Students are encouraged to enrich themselves in anticipation of securing a place at university, an apprenticeship, or employment.

 The VI Form Academy recognises the value of independence in raising aspirations and outcomes for students and has a limited number of Scholarships available to support students with ambitious enrichment and academic plans.
 Students can apply for financial support to allow an exceptional challenge to take place.
 Scholarships are awarded to help enable students to add to CVs and personal statements that they planned, delivered and reported a significant event that was inspirational to them.